International Financial Reporting Standards: US Generally Accepted Accounting Principles

 US Generally Accepted Accounting Principles, commonly called US GAAP, remains separate from IFRS.
 The Securities Exchange Committee (SEC) requires the use of US GAAP by domestic companies with listed securities and does not permit them to use IFRS; US GAAP is also used by some companies in Japan and the rest of the world.

 In 2002 IASB and the Financial Accounting Standards Board (FASB), the body supporting US GAAP, announced a programme known as the Norwalk Agreement that aimed at eliminating differences between IFRS and US GAAP.
 In 2012 the SEC announced that it expected separate US GAAP to continue for the foreseeable future but sought to encourage further work to align the two standards.

-IFRS is sometimes described as principles-based, as opposed to a rules-based approach in US GAAP; so in US GAAP there is more instruction in the application of standards to specific examples and industries.
+IFRS is sometimes described as principles-based, as opposed to a rules-based approach in US GAAP; in US GAAP there is more instruction in the application of standards to specific examples and industries.